news Our researchers are on the forefront of innovation and are making headlines around the world

 Study finds link between insurance type and treatment for stroke patients

-University of Florida researchers have found a correlation between Medicare and patient access to surgical treatment for subarachnoid hemorrhage, a type of stroke that affects as many as 30,000 Americans each year — often causing death or long-term impairment and disability.
+University of Florida researchers have found a correlation between Medicare and patient access to surgical treatment for subarachnoid hemorrhage, a type of stroke that affects as many as 30,000 Americans each year — often causing death or long-term impairment.

 Keeping Kidneys Safe: Kidney injury during surgery